St. Charles Area Transit

+Transit authority in Missouri, U.S.

 St. Charles Area Transit, branding its service as SCAT, is a public transportation service located in St. Charles County, Missouri.
 The goal of the service is to provide mass transit access for these St. Louis, Missouri suburbs, which are not part of the city's Bi-State Development Agency transportation system.
 Four local bus routes are provided, plus one commuter route to St. Louis County, Missouri.

 Routes

 All of these routes converge on St. Charles O'Dell Senior Center.